kashishdesai01/Data-Reconciliation-Service/README.md

 3. Generate candidate pairs using exact and phonetic blocking keys.
 4. Score candidates in parallel using the ruleset pinned to the run.
 5. Apply automatic matches only when every pair across the two clusters passes complete-link validation.
-6. Build or update golden records and record the source revision chosen for every field.
+6. Build or update canonical customer record and record the source revision chosen for every field.
 7. Publish ambiguous candidates and cluster conflicts to the review queue.

 The service never treats a high pair score as permission to join two unsafe clusters.
 A human `NO_MATCH` decision becomes a cannot-link rule, contradictory identifiers require review, and changed records that would move between existing goldens are not silently relinked.